 For daily urban use.
 If possible impermeable!

 You’re probably not going to be wearing them most of the time.
-I’d say a maximum of 6-7 pairs is enough.
+A maximum of 6-7 pairs is enough.

 For everyday use.
 Rule of thumb: 2 per week of travel, limit of 5.